bobbygrdn/developer-notebook/guides-processes/springboot-rest-api.md

     or

     - IDE Initialized Spring Boot Application
-        - Prerequisites
+        - Prerequisites if using VS Code
             - Install these VS Code Extensions
                 - Extension Pack for Java
                 - Spring Boot Extension Pack
             - Initalize our Java Development Kit (JDK) in our IDE environment

-        1. Open you selected IDE (We will be using VS Code)
+        1. Open your selected IDE (We will be using VS Code)
         2. Navigate to the Command Palette
         3. Search "Spring Initializr"
         4. Select "Spring Initializr: Create a Maven Project"